-Relates to it or 9.1 of the Relates to item 6.2 of the agreement Relates to item 7.1 or 9.1 of the agreement Service User Code Service Type Code Output Quantity per annum Number of Service Users Output Measures U1030 T314 A01.2.08 Counselling Number of hours NA A01.2.08 Number of hours provided during the reporting period U1030 T318 Number of Service Users who received a service during the reporting period U1030 A07.2.01 Community Education Number of hours NA A07.2.01 Number of hours provided during the reporting period Number of Service Users who received a service during the reporting period.
+Relates to item 6.2 & 7.1 Relates to item 6.2 of the agreement or 9.1 of the agreement Relates to item 7.1 or 9.1 of the agreement Service User Service Type Output Quantity per annum Number of Service Users Output Measures U1030 T314 A01.2.08 Counselling Number of hours NA A01.2.08 Number of hours provided during the reporting period U1030 T318 Number of Service Users who received a service during the reporting period U1030 T101 A07.2.01 Number of NA Community Education hours NA A07.2.01 Number of hours provided during the reporting period Number of Service Users who received a service during the reporting period.

-Service particulars in the funding schedule must contain this statement: "For gambling services all services must input data and reporting within the Gambling Help Services System".
+\Service particulars in the funding schedule must contain this statement: "For gambling services all services must input data and reporting within the Gambling Help Services System".